Bolex80/Complete-AI-Media-Center-Home-Lab/README.md

 ----

-## Services running in the Raspberry Pi with Docker
+## Services on the Raspberry Pi with Docker

 📡
-**This next section will include the services running in docker** 📡
+**This next section will include the services running on docker** 📡

 If you need help installing docker on the raspberry pi, you can find information in the following link: